mikeasilva/handbook-diff/markdown/9-relief-society.md

 * Strengthen families and homes.

-* Make plans to assist God in His work of salvation and exaltation.
+* Coordinate efforts to assist God in His work of salvation and exaltation in the ward.

 Meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 The Relief Society presidency plans these meetings.
 A member of the presidency conducts.

 The meeting begins with prayer.
-A presidency member then conducts any business.
-For example, the sisters may counsel together about aspects of participating in God’s work of salvation and exaltation.
+Then a member of the presidency leads the sisters in counseling together for five to ten minutes about relevant challenges, needs, and opportunities.
+Focusing on the Savior in this counseling will help sisters build testimonies, receive temple ordinances, keep covenants, and increase their discipleship.
+The Relief Society presidency selects topics to counsel about based on the needs of the sisters.

 Sufficient time should then be given to meaningful gospel instruction and discussion.

-Relief Society meetings focus on topics in one or more talks from the most recent general conference.
-The Relief Society presidency prayerfully selects messages to discuss based on sisters’ needs.
+The focus should be on topics in one or more talks from the most recent general conference.
+The Relief Society presidency prayerfully selects conference messages for the sisters to discuss.
+They make these selections based on sisters’ needs.

 Hymns may be sung to enhance a lesson.

 Meetings should end with a prayer.

+The Relief Society and elders quorum may occasionally combine for a Sunday lesson.
+These meetings are coordinated by the bishopric and the Relief Society and elders quorum presidencies.

+For more information, see “[To Sit in Council](https://www.churchofjesuschrist.org/callings/relief-society-organization/my-calling/to-sit-in-council).”

 9.2.1.3

 #### Activities

 Relief Society presidencies may plan activities.
-These activities strengthen sisters and give them opportunities to serve together.
-Most activities are held at times other than on Sundays or Monday evenings.

-The Relief Society president oversees these activities.
+The president oversees activities.
 She may ask a counselor or another sister to take the lead in planning and carrying them out (see [9.3.4](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number60-p214#title_number60)).
 Presidencies discuss activities with the bishop as part of their planning.

+Activities should strengthen sisters’ desires to make and keep covenants and give them opportunities to gather and serve together.
+Activities should help accomplish the purposes of the Relief Society (see [9.1](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number2-p5#title_number2) and [9.1.1](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number3-p126#title_number3)).
+For information about stake Relief Society activities, see [6.7.1](/study/manual/general-handbook/6-stake-leadership?lang=eng&id=title_number32-p251#title_number32).

 9.2.2